ozziexsh/bling/README.md

 end
 ```

-Open up your endpoint file and add the stripe webhook handler that was generated during the install command:
+Open up your endpoint file and add the stripe webhook handler:

 ```elixir
 defmodule MyAppWeb.Endpoint do